aigerim444/hackriceproject/STEVE_SETUP_COMPLETE.md

 ## 💬 How to Use Steve

 1. **Access the App**: Go to http://localhost:3000
+2. **Log In First**: Use the demo credentials (demo@afyaquest.com / demo123) or your account
-2. **Find Steve**: Look for the floating chat button in the bottom-left corner
+3. **Find Steve**: After logging in, look for the floating chat button in the bottom-left corner
-3. **Start Chatting**: Click the button to open the chat window
+4. **Start Chatting**: Click the button to open the chat window
-4. **Meet Steve**: He'll introduce himself and offer help
+5. **Meet Steve**: He'll introduce himself and offer help
-5. **Ask Questions**: Steve can help with health education, learning tips, and platform guidance
+6. **Ask Questions**: Steve can help with health education, learning tips, and platform guidance

 ## 📝 Example Questions for Steve